shopware5/shopware/README.md

 ... and send us a pull request with your changes.
 We'll verify the pull request and merge it with the `master` Branch.

-**Please keep in mind that all verified and merged pull requests are released with the next minor version of Shopware.**

-For example if you're contributing to Shopware 4.0.3 your changes will be available in Shopware 4.0.4.
-We'll merge all changes from our contributors to the `master` branch before we release the next minor version, testing it through our quality assurance and pushing it out to the masses after all tests went well.
+### Running Tests
+#### Database
+For mosts test a configured database connection is required.

+#### PHPUnit
+To run the Shopware 4 test suite, install PHPUnit 3.6 or later first:

+        pear config-set auto_discover 1
+        pear install pear.phpunit.de/PHPUnit
+        pear install phpunit/DbUnit

+#### Running the tests
+The tests are located in the `tests/Shopware/` Directory

+        cd tests/Shopware/

+You can run the entire test suite with the following command:

+        phpunit

+If you want to test a single component, add its path after the phpunit command, e.g.:

+        phpunit Tests/Components/Api/

 ### Coding standards
 All contributions should follow the [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md) and [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standards.

 ### How to report bugs / feature requests?